-The Gettysburg Campaign started almost a month before the battle, on June 8, over 100 miles away along the Rapidan River in Virginia.
+The Gettysburg Campaign started almost a month before the battle on June 8 over 100 miles away along the Rapidan River in Virginia.
 It began with the Battle of Brandy Station, the biggest cavalry battle of the Civil War.

-|When the battle started on July 1 it was not the first time the Confederates had been to Gettysburg.
-On June 26 the advanced guard of Lee’s army, Jubal Early’s Division of the Second Corps, marched through town on the way to Wrightsville on the Susquehanna River.
+The Battle of Gettysburg started on July 1.
+But it was not the first time the Confederates had been to Gettysburg.
+The advanced guard of Lee’s army, Jubal Early’s Division of the Second Corps, marched through town on June 26 on the way to Wrightsville on the Susquehanna River.
 There was a brief clash west of Gettysburg with emergency militia and a cavalry skirmish on the Baltimore Pike.

-What time was it?
 Standard time had not been developed in 1863.
 Each community set on its own time based on noon in that location.
-This wasn’t a problem in a society that got around on horses – the difference in time between two towns a day’s ride apart was small.
-But it makes it difficult for historians to put together an accuarte timeline of the battle.
+This wasn’t a problem in a society that got around on horses.
+The difference in time between two towns a day’s ride apart was small.
+But it makes it difficult for historians to put together an accurate timeline of the battle.
 The watches of observers of the same event would often be showing very different times.
-Even as momentous an event as the start of the great artillery barrage that preceded Pickett’s Charge cannot be pinned down.
+Even as great an event as the start of the massive artillery barrage that preceded Pickett’s Charge cannot be pinned down.

 As Early’s Confederates moved through larger towns such as Gettysburg and York community leaders were strongly encouraged to contribute supplies and cash to the Confederate cause in exchange for lenient treatment.
-York was squeezed of $28,000 cash.
-The money was taken back to Virginia in the care of the Second Corps Commissary of Subsistance Major Wells Hawks, a relative of the author of this website.
+York was squeezed of $28,000.
+The money was taken back to Virginia in the care of the Confederate Second Corps Commissary of Subsistence Major Wells Hawks, a relative of the author of this website.

 The oldest general officer at Gettysburg was Confederate Brigadier General William Smith, who was 65.
 He fought on Culp’s Hill against the oldest Union general on the field, Brigadier General George Greene, who was 62.